 De Koninck shows that St Thomas distinguishes four levels of a thing’s “own perfection”.
 The first level is the good of the individual as individual.
 This is the good that an animal seeks when it seeks nourishment.

-The second level is the good of an thing that belongs to it on account of its species.
+The second level is the good of a thing that belongs to it on account of its species.
 This is the good that animals seek in reproduction.
-Is this really a things “own perfection” is not the perfection of another?
+Is this really a thing’s “own perfection”?
+Is it not the perfection of another?
 No says De Koninck:

 The animal prefers ‘naturally’, that is to say, in virtue of the inclination which is in it by nature (ratio indita rebus ab arte divina), the good of its species to its singular good.
 ‘Every singular naturally loves the good of its species more than its singular good.’
 [Ia, q.
 60, a.
 5, ad 1].
 That is because the good of the species is a greater good for the singular than its singular good.
 Therefore, this is not a species which abstracts from individuals and desires its proper good against the natural desire of the individual; it is the singular itself which, by nature, desires the good of the species rather than its singular good.
 This desire for the common good is in the singular itself.